AE-240: Analog Technology Gear

 the equipment we are using...

-GEAR OPTIONS
+GEAR OPTIONS (from top to bottom)

-for tracking because they rarely compromise the sound like some compressors
+tracking because they rarely compromise the sound like some compressors

 can...